millerthegorilla/django-bs-carousel/README.md

 ### CAROUSEL_RANDOMIZE_IMAGES = False
 This randomizes the presentation of the images
 ### CAROUSEL_USE_CACHE = False
-If this is True, then the webworker will make a request to a view function on django-bs-carousel.
+If this is True, then the webworker will make a request to a view function on django_bs_carousel.
 You will need to have sorl-thumbnail and PIL installed using pip.
 The view function uses sorl-thumbnail to create two image thumbnails, one large and one small, at the sizes you set using the two options below, image_size_large and image_size_small.
 These two image sizes are ideals for the presentation of images to either a desktop or a mobile.
 The thumbnail operation converts it to webp, if the browser supports this, and then caches the images, so that they can be recovered later.
 The webworker then loads the images asynchronously.
 So, if you use the cache you can get webp images, which will offer the quality of webp to the user.
 If you do not use the cache the images are loaded as they are found on the image file on your model.
 You can change all the images to a particular format and size when they are uploaded.
 Note that even if you set useCache to false, the browser will cache the webworker's loaded file, so as long as the user does not clear their browser cache they will get cached image loading.
 ### IMAGE_SIZE_LARGE = "1024x768"
 The large size of image if useCache is set to True.
 ### IMAGE_SIZE_SMALL = "360x640"